all-ride/ride-cli/README.md

-# Pallo: CLI
+# Ride: CLI

-This module adds a CLI to your Pallo application.
+This module adds a CLI to your Ride application.